 To achieve this, try the following:

 These little changes are simple yet go a long way in creating the perfect environment to nod off and get some quality sleep when you need it most.

-In fact, this has been shown to help people achieve better sleep quality and get a deeper sleep at night2,3,4.
-Adding a warm bath to your evening routine is easy to do and acts as a nice way to reward yourself at the end of the day too!
+In fact, this has been shown to help people achieve better sleep quality and get deeper sleep at night2,3,4.
+Adding a warm bath to your evening routine is easy and acts as a nice way to reward yourself at the end of the day too!

 If you go to bed and you find yourself lying awake staring at the ceiling for a while, then you may become frustrated or stressed, which doesn’t help.

 If it has been longer than 20 or 30 minutes, get up again, go into a different room and do something relaxing such as read a magazine, meditate or listen to some gentle music.
 Try to avoid screens, loud noises and bright light as much as possible.

 This should help calm your mind and body, and put you back into the right headspace.
 Once you feel tired again, jump back into bed.

 If you are experiencing problems sleeping, you may wish to consider undertaking our free sleep assessment to better understand how to improve your restful state and overall health.

 The assessment only takes 60 seconds and asks you a series of simple questions designed to provide you with more information.
 It also conveniently sends the results to you via an email.